-Unions nuts may require further re-tightening following a startup where temperature changes have occurred within the system, such as in a heating or dual-temp system.
+Avoid cross threading the union nuts when assembling the union.
+PP-R unions only require a hand tight connection to seal.
+Do not over tighten.
+Excessive torque changes have occurred within the system, such as in a heating or dual-temp system.
 Unions should be periodically checked and re-tightened if needed when operational changes have occurred in the system.